-It is important to mention here that paper mentioned above in MA 2^{nd} semester shall have the theory as well as field work component.
-The theory portion will be that of 60 marks and field work portion will be that of 40 marks.
+It is important to mention here that paper mentioned above in MA $2^{nd}$ semester shall have the theory as well as field work component.
+The theory portion will be that of 60 marks and Internal Assessment will be of 15 marks and field work portion will be that of 25 marks.
 The theory paper shall have three units with internal choice i.e. total of six questions out of which students shall be asked to attempt three, selecting one from each unit.
 Each theory question will be of 20 marks thus making it a total of 60 marks (20x3=60).
-The field work portion will be of 40 marks.
-It is pertinent to mention that the field work portion of the said paper shall be evaluated internally which would include evaluation of field based report followed by viva-voce examination in the department consisting of course-in-charge and HOD.
+It is pertinent to mention that the field work portion of the said paper shall be evaluated internally which would include evaluation of field based report followed by viva-voce examination in the department by a Committee consisting of faculty members, course-in-charge and HOD.